datacommonsorg/docsite/glossary.md

 - **[Measurement method](https://datacommons.org/browser/measurementMethod)**

-The source of and technique used for measuring a statistical variable.
+The technique used for measuring a statistical variable.
 Describes how a measurement is made, whether by count or estimate or some other approach, and names the group making the measurement.
 Examples include `BosniaCensus` and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).

 - **[Observation period](https://datacommons.org/browser/observationPeriod)**